 - Add your selections, use + Add Another Selection to build more options into your bet.

-- Once you’re happy with the offs then tap them and the bet will go to your bet slip for you to place
+- Once you’re happy with the selections and the price offered, tap on the odds displayed and the bet will go to your bet slip for you to place.

 - Team Corners – Over/ under 0-5 – 20.5*